 Section 1: There shall be seven categories of membership: Full, Student in Training, Transitional, Associate, Fellow, Corporate and Emeritus.

 (a) Full Member status confers the privileges of voting and holding office.
 The requirements include holding a terminal degree, professional rank or experience, or meeting certification or licensing requirements for independent practice in a field related to behavioral medicine.

 (b) Student-In-Training Member status isreserved for those who are enrolled in a full-time training program in a field relevant to the aims of the Society.
 To maintain membership, students/trainees are required to submit verification of full-time student or post-doctoral training status each year with their membership renewal form.
 Students/Trainees pay a reduced fee and do not have the right to vote or hold office.

 (c) Transitional Member status offers the same privileges and member benefits as Full membership, but at a discounted rate.
-Transitional membership provides a discount to recent graduates who are in the early stages of their careers.
-The Transitional rate is available for one membership-year only and has the same requirements as Full membership.
+Transitional membership provides a discount to recent graduates who are in the early stages (first two years) of their careers.
+The Transitional rate is available for two consecutive membership years with a graduated increase in membership fee from Transitional Year 1 to Transitional Year 2 and has the same requirements as Full membership.